 The health and safety of children and adults at school is of paramount importance.
-We make our setting a safe and healthy place for children, parents, staff and volunteers.
+We will, as far as we possibly can, maintain procedures necessary to ensure our setting is at all times a safe and healthy place for children, staff, volunteers and all visitors.